Shahrom Samiev: Zimbru Chisinău

 In February 2023, he signed for Moldovan Super Liga club Zimbru Chișinău.

 Andijon

 In February 2024, Samiev joined Uzbekistan Super League club Andijon.

+Al-Karma

+In February 2026, Samiev joined Iraq Stars League club Al-Karma.

+Istiklol return

+On 14 July 2026, Tajikistan Higher League culub Istiklol announced the return of Samiev, on a contract until the end of the season.

 International career

 Samiev made his senior team debut on 7 June 2019, scoring the equaliser in a 1–1 draw against Afghanistan.